Janina Turek

-Janina Turek, (21 November 1921 - 12 November 2000) was the author of one of the longest life accounts, also known as factologies.
+Janina Turek (21 November 1921 - 12 November 2000) was the author of one of the longest life accounts, also known as factologies.

 Biography

 Her mother, Marianna Gąsiorska, was 42 when Janina was born in Krakow, Poland.
 Janina's father, Teofil Gurtler, was a city office worker.
 He made additional income by giving drawing classes.
 He created copies of many established and popular Polish oil painters, such as Jacek Malczewski, Józef Chełmoński, Bronisława Rychter Janowska.

 Janina attended public boarding schools for girls in Kraków.
 At that time, Poland had a single-sex public education system.
 Her good grades were often rewarded with books.
 Reading and literary analysis became Janina's greatest passion.

 During the Second World War and the German occupation, she was greatly disappointed that the Kraków Public Library was closed by the occupying forces.
 Due to the war, she could not take high school graduation exams and her dream of studying pharmacology was disrupted.

 Janina Turek lived with her family on Słoneczna Street (today's Bolesław Prus Street).
 She married Czesław Turek in November 1941 in Norbertanek's Monastery, Salwator, and they moved to an apartment on Moniuszki street.

 In February 1943, the Gestapo arrested Janina's husband.
 At the time, she was in her 5th month of pregnancy.
 After being taken to the local jail on Montelupich Street, Janina's husband was deported to the concentration camp in Auschwitz-Birkenau.
 In the same year, Janina's father was relocated to an apartment number 6 on Parkowa street in Podgórze, where Janina also lived until her death.

 Due to the war, she had to share her apartment with other tenants.
 In 1943 she gave birth to her son, Lesław.
 Despite harsh conditions and poverty, Janina never gave up her commitment to reading and writing.
 In 1943 she began her “factography”.
-It is a highly meticulous and detailed account of the events in her everyday life, scrupulously penned down in accordance to several self-established rules.
+It is a highly meticulous and detailed account of the events in her everyday life, scrupulously written in accordance to several self-established rules.
 This work was continued over the next 57 years until her death in 2000.

 Her only brother Ignacy died in 1945.
 The same year her husband Czesław came back from the concentration camp.
 In 1947 she gave birth to her second child, a son, Jerzy, and in 1951, a daughter Ewa.
 After her divorce in 1958, she was successively employed as a shop assistant in a local grocery store, as an office worker at a post office, and as a secretary.
 Her life is associated with the city of Kraków.